CDPH COVID-19 Update: Cook County and Chicago Remain in Medium COVID-19 Community Level

-This new, updated vaccine, known as the bivalent booster, is designed to better protect against Omicron subvariants as well as original strains of the virus.
+This new, updated vaccine, known as the bivalent booster, is designed to better protect against the Omicron subvariants BA.4/5 as well as original strains of the virus.
 The bivalent booster generates a stronger immune response against current and future Omicron subvariants.

 COVID-19 By the Numbers

 The CDC determines COVID-19 Community Levels as Low, Medium, or High, based on the number of new local COVID-19 cases, regional COVID-19 hospital admissions, and COVID-19 hospital capacity in the prior week.
 The Levels were developed to help communities decide what prevention steps to take based on the latest local COVID-19 data.

 CDPH also continues to track and report COVID-19 hospital burden specifically for Chicago hospitals every day on its dashboard and uses this local hospital data to make further mitigation decisions.
 Visit chi.gov/coviddash for the Chicago COVID-19 daily data dashboard.

 New Lab-Confirmed COVID-19 Cases (per 100,000 people in last 7 days)

 New COVID-19 admissions per 100,000 population (7-day total)

 Proportion of staffed inpatient beds occupied by COVID-19 patients (7-day average)